 - Desperate for another’s approval, validation and affection when they are in a relationship

-- Seeking a new relationship when the current one feels old stale or they are not getting the same high any longer.
+- Seeking a new relationship when the current one feels old and stale, or they are no longer getting the same high.

-- Skipping out on normal activities or work to be with a partner
+- Skipping out on everyday activities or work to be with a partner

 - Feeling depressed, agitated, or anxious when not in love or a relationship